dumitrescustefan/Romanian-Transformers/examples/README.md

 The [AutoTokenizer](https://huggingface.co/transformers/model_doc/auto.html#autotokenizer) is a class that automatically wraps up several transformer models.
 For example, here are the [operations](https://huggingface.co/transformers/model_doc/bert.html#berttokenizer) you can do if you load the BERT model.

 ### Short example: Load a Pre-Trained model
+The BERT model requires that the input should be in torch tensor format.
+After converting from python lists to torch tensors, the shape remains the same.

+``from_pretrained`` method will download a pretrained model from HuggingFace.
+In order to output all hidden layers in the model, we create a  ``BertConfig`` variable in which we set ``output_hidden_states=True``.

 ```python
 import torch